leonlafa/javascripter/README.md

 > A library for loading JavaScripts 😄

-Great if you;re making a lib or need various scripts in your app/website
+Great if you're making a lib or need various scripts in your app/website

 ![](projects/javascripter/screen-shot.png)